-Why you need an Asana Alternative
+Why do you need an Asana Alternative?

 You might be the biggest Asana user (even a fan) or just a casual enjoyed of the Asana team’s work, but like any other software, Asana has some problems that make people feel like they need an alternative.

 1- It has a steep learning curve 🤖